aisyah-t/aisyah-t/README.md

 ### Kia ora, I'm Aisyah 👋

-I'm a budding web developer and I enjoy honing my coding problem solving skills and creating using code.
-My current strength is in the front end and I am interested in building tech tools that are user-friendly, intuitive and accessible.
+I'm a budding web developer and lifelong learner who enjoys solving problems and creating using code.
+My current strength is in the front end and I believe in using technology for good to tackle social and environmental challenges.

 I recently completed a front end engineer internship at [Upstock](https://upstock.app) and so the majority of my commits from October 2020 - January 2021 were for Upstock's private repository.

+#### 🐱‍💻 I am currently learning Python.

 #### 🌱 Up next on my list of things to learn...
 - React Context API